amazon-archives/data-pipeline-samples/README.md

 ```

 ##Run the hello world sample
+The hello world sample demonstrates a pipeline that creates an EC2 instance and runs `echo Hello World!`.
+It can be used as a reference template for executing arbitriy shell commands.

 ###Step 1
 Create the pipelineId by calling the *aws data pipeline create-pipeline* command.
 We'll use this pipelineId to host the pipeline definition document and ultimately to run and monitor the pipeline.